kimai/DemoBundle/README.md

 - a demo controller with a view and repository
 - a new permission
 - a theme event, adding a css rule for "magic color dots" (customers, projects, activities)
-- an API method
+- a new API method
 - a new invoice template (plus a new search path via bundle extension)
+- a new dashboard widget

 ### Demo configuration